ZahraDehghani99/Heart-Disease-Health-Indicators-Dataset/README.md

 ## part2 :
 1.  train mlp for each class and then combine them for classification
-2.  train mlp on the normal data and then set threshold for reconstruction error and recognize unusual data
+2.  train autoencoder on the normal data and then set threshold for reconstruction error and recognize unusual data